zelloptt/sharp/README.md

 Excellent question!
 Aside from the fact that PictureDrawable doesn't render correctly, paths do not efficiently render in hardware acceleration.
 Even if it worked, it would have poor performance.
 [Read this excellent discussion](http://stackoverflow.com/questions/15039829/drawing-paths-and-hardware-acceleration) about why this is, if you're interested.

 You don't need to disable hardware acceleration on your entire application.
-Only *individual views* need to have the layer type changed, and providing your view into `SharpPicture.createDrawable()` takes care of this for you.
+Only *individual views* need to have the layer type changed, and providing your view into `SharpPicture.getDrawable(View)` takes care of this for you.

 ## Known issues